kingzamzon/docs/docs/user-wallets/pkps/bitcoin/overview.md

 ### Broadcasting the Transaction

-Once the transaction is fully signed and formatted, it needs to be broadcasted to the Bitcoin network.
+Once the transaction is fully signed and formatted, it needs to be broadcasted to the Bitcoin blockchain.
 You can use [mempoolJS](https://www.npmjs.com/package/@mempool/mempool.js), a JavaScript client library for the Mempool API, to broadcast the transaction.
 Alternatively, you can use a third-party service or the [bitcoin-cli](https://developer.bitcoin.org/reference/rpc/sendrawtransaction.html) to broadcast the transaction hex directly.
 In this example, we use `mempoolJS` within the `broadcastTransaction` helper function.

 #### `broadcastTransaction` Overview
 1. Send the HTTP request to the endpoint.